Journalists struggle to explain why they bought fake twitter followers

 Also on the newspaper's list was Melanie Bromley, chief correspondent for E!
 News, who has paid for some of her Twitter followers, which now number more than 23,000.
 E! is an entertainment division of NBCUniversal, the parent company of NBCNews.com.

-Neither Bromley nor E!
-Spokesperson Joanne Park responded to a request for comment.
+Neither Bromley nor an E! spokesperson responded to a request for comment.

 Buying an electronic following, said Kirtley, the ethics expert, “defeats the whole purpose of attracting followers, which presumably is to engage with them.”
 She suggested it’s more meaningful to be followed, “liked” or retweeted by a living, breathing fan, rather than an electronic fabrication.